 The study will begin by thoroughly mapping, documenting, and assessing the condition and capacity of all existing systems.
-It will model future needs and plan for improvements to the campus' space heating and cooling, power (including increasing
+It will model future needs and plan for improvements to the campus' space heating and cooling, power (including increasing site generated power), natural gas, communications, potable water, expanded use of non-potable irrigation water, sewer, and storm water management systems.
+It will consider emerging technologies and infrastructure systems that support the efficient use of resources and reduce the campus' environmental impacts.

-EXPLORATION OF FUTURE OPTIONS
+Recommendations EXPLORATION OF FUTURE OPTIONS